STARTBODY

 Tefl-certificate

 Elizaveta Pachina Teaching Ideas This post was written by our TEFL certification graduate Nicole H. Please note that this blog post might not necessarily represent the beliefs or opinions of ITTT.
 One way parents can help their children learn English at home to let them watch television or movies.
 It may seem to counterproductive to have your child study using entertainment but I believe it's a great, casual learning tool.
 Find a show or movie that your child really likes and watches often in their target language.
 In this case, it would be English.
 It should also have subtitles in their native language so that they can follow along.
-I find that Disney movies and American cartoons are the easiest to find translated into a variety of languages.
-This resource is particularly good for...
+I find that Disney movies and American cartoons are the easiest to find translated into a variety of languages....
 [Read more]

 ⏩ Can I teach English with just a TEFL certificate? - ✔️ ✔️ ✔️ ITTT TEFL & TESOL